 The research cluster of Earth Systems covers the full spectrum of geosciences, and spans almost the entire geological column, from deep time right up to recent Glaciations and present ice cap research.

-For general enquiries contact Dr Jamie Pringle.
-For more specific enquiries, contact the relevant faculty member listed above.
+For general enquiries contact the cluster lead, Dr Jamie Pringle.
+For more specific enquiries, contact the relevant faculty member listed below.

 *Accreditation is dependent on the degree route and modules taken